sinharaksh1t/minesweeper_jquery/README.md

 # Minesweeper
-The most popular game of my childhood.
+The most popular and addictive game of my childhood.
 Developed as a side project to practice some jQuery and CSS.
+Feel free to [play here](https://rakchan-minesweeper.firebaseapp.com/).

 ## Rules of the Game:
 1. You are presented with a board of squares.
 Some squares contain mines (bombs), others don't.
 If you click on a square containing a bomb, you lose.
 If you manage to click all the squares (without clicking on any bombs) you win.